 BENEFITS OF SHORT FORM COPY

-- Short form copy is easy to read and quick and to the point
+- Short form copy is direct and to the point

 - People can quickly learn what you do and how you can help them